 2. Know what information to capture.
 Here, it is best to start with a blank slate.
 With the strategic objectives in mind, a list of key issues needs to be addressed.
 These include competitive positioning, importance of factors, key outcomes, pricing, customer attitudes, and issues.
 Some of the elements of these should already be known, but some may still be hidden.

 3. Design your knowledge capture approach.
-The three critical steps here are
+There are three critical steps you need to do:

 - Think outcomes, or what the specifiers in the market may want to happen as a result of an interaction with you.
 They buy products and services to help them get their jobs done.